yugabyte/codecheck/README.md

 shellcheck = off

 [files]
-# To restrict the set of files to check, specify one or more regular expressions:
+# To restrict the set of files to check, specify one or more regular expressions.
+# It is also possible to exclude previously included patterns by prefixing them with "!".
+# The order of regular expressions matter: all matches patterns are applied sequentially, and the
+# last pattern decides whether a particular file is included or excluded.
+One useful approach is
+# to specify more general patterns first, and then refine them using less general patterns.
 included_regex_list =
     ^.*[.]py$
     ^.*[.]sh$
+    !^.*/file_to_exclude[.]py$
 ```

 ## Customizing pycodestyle configuration